Cyrus Kar: Lawsuit

-On July 7, 2006 Kar sued Secretary of Defense Donald Rumsfeld and other military officials, calling the government's detention policies unconstitutional.
+On July 7, 2006, Kar sued Secretary of Defense Donald Rumsfeld and other military officials, calling the government's detention policies unconstitutional.

 He also claimed that he was hooded, threatened, taunted and insulted by US soldiers.
-The lawsuit said his detention violated his Civil rights, Geneva conventions as well as International law.
+The lawsuit said his detention violated his Civil rights, Geneva Conventions as well as International law.
 "Human rights monitors note that the vast majority of the over 15,000 detainees in U.S. military custody in Iraq have never been charged, tried, provided counsel, or allowed to challenge their detention in court, and over one-fifth of them have been detained for over a year in this manner," the suit states.
-"Mr. Kar was imprisoned by the United States military in Iraq without the slightest hint of legal authority," said Mark Rosenbaum, a senior attorney at the American Civil Liberties Union, which is filing the lawsuit on his behalf.
+"Mr. Kar was imprisoned by the United States military in Iraq without the slightest hint of legal authority," said Mark Rosenbaum, a senior attorney at the American Civil Liberties Union, filing the lawsuit on his behalf.
 "Saddam Hussein has had more due process than Cyrus Kar; this is a detention policy that was drafted by Kafka."
 The lawsuit was voluntarily dismissed in July, 2008 after the US Army Field Manual FM 3-24 adopted Common Article 3 of the Geneva Convention governing U.S. detention operations.